SAT Suite

 You know from personal experience what the test is like.
 You know the types and number of questions, timing for each section, break schedule, etc. This will give you an advantage when taking the SAT a second (or third) time.
 You can be confident because you know what to expect, recognize the areas you need to improve on, and have insight into how to do better the next time you test.

-A higher SAT score could also help you earn additional scholarships through your local school district, organizations, membership programs, or colleges you’re applying to.
-Research what other scholarships are available to you.
+A higher SAT score could help you earn scholarships through your school district, organizations, membership programs, or colleges you’re applying to.
+Research what scholarships are available to you.

 How many times should I take the SAT?